neginrahimiyazdi/neginrahimiyazdi.github.io/_pages/about.md

 I am currently in my final year as an undergraduate double majoring in Computer Science and Mathematics at [Amirkabir University of Technology](https://aut.ac.ir/en).
 My research interests lie in the fields of machine learning, optimization, game theory, and graph theory.

+I also enjoy memorizing poems in my free time.

 For further details about my qualifications and experience, please refer to my  <a href="https://neginrahimiyazdi.github.io/assets/pdf/CV-Negin%20Rahimi.pdf" target="_blank">CV</a>.